How to Setup VPN on Router

 Using the iProVPN app is convenient and doesn’t require you to follow a lengthy procedure.
 You only need to install the VPN app on your device and log in.
 However, enabling VPN functionality on a router is a bit technical and has the following downsides too.

-- Local sources with VPN blocking feature will not be accessible until your VPN is disabled.
+- Local sources with a VPN blocking feature will not be accessible until your VPN is disabled.

-- Switching VPN provider requires a new manual setup for adding new credentials.
+- Switching VPN providers requires a new manual setup for adding new credentials.

 How Many Devices Can I Use with a VPN Router?

 iProVPN allows you to use up to 10 devices simultaneously.
 However, connecting many devices at the same time might slow down your network speed.
 However, it is recommended to connect only essential devices on your router unless you have ample bandwidth for every device.

 How to Check If Your VPN is Working On Your Router